 Without a suitable location to dock the Penny Dreadful, Jonathan had been forced to disembark via rope ladder, while the ship remained floating above.
 With a sense of vertigo made worse by a head dizzied by absinthe, he’d climbed down to the ground below.
 He’d signaled to the ship, then made his way on foot.

 Distance, time, and drink had already managed to calm Jonathan’s nerves, and although he’d had a gun pointed at his head and jumped out the window to escape a gang of masked men, he was beginning to feel that he’d overreacted.
 In a city as big as London, it was unlikely the Resurrectionists —other than Grundy—knew who he was.
 He had escaped.
 He might sleep with a pistol by his bedside for the next few days, but as far as he was concerned, he was in the clear.
-What he should do now was go home, and climb into bed.
-Still, he was here now.
-It was not out of the ordinary for Jonathan to drop in on his friend, even unannounced.
+What he should have done was go home and climb into his bed.
+Still, here he was.

 “Roderick, open up, it’s me!” he called at the door.

 He heard Bailey yipping in excitement.
 The door swung open, revealing a familiar, friendly face.
-Roderick Steen wore a painter’s smock, and, so far as Jonathan could tell, nothing else.
+Roderick Steen wore a painter’s smock, and—so far as Jonathan could tell—nothing else.
 A young, smooth-skinned man stood a few paces behind Roderick, looking mortified.

 “Jonathan!”
 Roderick exclaimed happily, greeting him with a hug and a kiss on the cheek.
 Bailey upped the ante by whining with excitement and dancing in circles.

-“Roderick,” Jonathan replied.
-“I’m sorry to come calling at this hour, and without sending a card.”
+“Roderick,” Jonathan replied, “I’m sorry to come calling at this hour, and without sending a card.”

 Roderick dismissed the apology with a wave of his hand.
 “Nonsense!” he said.
 “What use are such formalities among old friends?
 Come in, make yourself at home.
 Rémy here was just leaving.”